encode/django-rest-framework/docs/index.rst

 .. include:: ../examples/resourceexample/views.py
     :literal:

 That's us done.
-Our API now provides both programmatic access using JSON and XML, as well a nice browseable HTML view:
+Our API now provides both programmatic access using JSON and XML, as well a nice browseable HTML view, so we can now access it both from the browser:

 * http://api.django-rest-framework.org/resource-example/

+And from the command line:

 .. code-block:: bash